AK4032/AK4032.github.io/pages/travel.md

 The places I have been, and my diary from the road.

+## Japan

+### June 20, 2026
+...
+That was one long plane ride.
+All the way from Chicago ORD to Tokyo HND, and a direct flight, too.
+As soon as I got off, I was glad to be walking around and moving my feet again.
+It was raining heavily.
+I had to take a bus to my hotel.

+Eventually, I made it.
+After spending some quality time with family, I decided to venture outdoors on my own.
+The hotel was a 20 minute walk from central Shinjuku, so I decided to go exploring that way.
+It was such a unique place, unlike anything I'd ever seen before.
+I was very tired, so I crashed early.

+### June 21, 2026
+We woke up early and went to Asakusa to see the Senso-ji temple.
+It was pretty amazing - the only thing I've seen similar to that was a Tibetan buddhist temple in Singapore.
+The whole complex was a pleasure to walk in and around.
+After exploring the temple, we walked along the streets of Asakusa, and got some sweet bread and Hokkaido milk tea ice cream from some of the local vendors.
+They both tasted amazing.

+For lunch, we went to a Vegan Ramen spot.
+After filling our stomachs to the brim, we went back to our hotel near Shinjuku.
+I wasn't tired, thought, so I ventured alone to Shinjuku proper to check out some of the department stores and possibly go shopping and get some nice trinkets.
+I didn't end up finding anything I liked, though, unfortunately, so I went back to the hotel empty-handed.
+In the evening, we took the subway to Roppongi to explore the Roppongi Hills area and grab dinner.
+We spent some time in a local bookstore, and then went to a pizzeria for dinner.
+The pizza was surprisingly good! (which was something I didn't expect 😂)

+### June 22, 2026
+The weather app said it was going to rain today, so we chose an indoor activity to do for the morning.
+We ended up going to the TeamLab Planets Tokyo exhibit, and what a sight it was.
+We walked through a waterway to a dim glow of light, and through rooms surrounded by Orchids growing all around us.
+We made our way around large, neon-colored, inflated spheres, and immersed ourselves in a virtual flower garden.
+It was frankly as if we became part of an art piece ourselves.

+We had vegan food again for lunch, and eventually made our way to the Ginza shopping district.
+After getting a massive haul from Uniqlo, we found a local matcha store and got some nice drinks and tea from there.
+It was honestly quite amazing.
+I decided to stay back in Ginza for a little bit longer, and walked Northwest, until I eventually found myself at the Central Tokyo Station.
+I walked around the station through the malls and stores there, and bought a load of merch for myself and my friends back home.

+That evening, we were determined to see the Shibuya crossing, since we were scheduled to leave Tokyo the next day.
+After a hearty dinner, we made our way there and eventually found ourselves at the crossing.
+We crossed every possible crossing of two points at that intersection at least twice, and spent an hour meticulously inspecting every store nearby and looking at the people-counter board.
+I feel like if I were doing my PhD in that city, people-watching at this crossing might have become one of my favorite pastimes.

+### June 23, 2026
+We woke up early in the morning to get to Tokyo station so we could catch a train around noon to Kyoto.
+I went to a local store in the station and had some nice Tsukemen (which is a dish I had only had once before, in the Arts District in LA of all places) and it was quite good!

+We then lined up at the station.
+While waiting, we got some nice ice cream at one of the vending machines there.
+The train ride to Kyoto was just over two hours.
+Apparently you can see Mt.
+Fuji some days, but it was too cloudy the day we went, so we unfortunately weren't able to catch a glimpse of it.
+After reaching Kyoto and getting out of the train, I was shocked to see how different it was from Tokyo!
+While Tokyo felt like a high-rise, metropolitan city, Kyoto felt like a city with several old, traditional homes and a lot of history.
+It was a sight to walk around!

 ## Eastern Sierra Road Trip

 ### March 16, 2026